rackerlabs/rackspace-howto-dev/content/articles/cloud-servers/getting-started-with-cloud-networks.md

 vRouters](http://www.rackspace.com/cloud/servers/vrouter/) to create
 more complex topologies to route traffic between Cloud Networks or to external data centers over VPN.
 Cloud Networks can be created and managed via API or using the Rackspace Cloud Control Panel.

-Using Cloud Networks  {style="color: #333333; font-family: Arial, sans-serif; font-size: 14px;"}
+Using Cloud Networks
 ---------------------

 You can use the Cloud Control Panel or the [Cloud Servers